sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Sample
 ----------------------------------------

-Below is a sample workflow which contains ``Sample`` processor in Fire Insights.
-It demonstrates usage of ``Sample`` node to select a sample dataset out of incoming dataset.
+Below is a sample workflow that contains ``Sample`` processor in Fire Insights.
+It demonstrates the usage of ``Sample`` node to select a sample dataset out of incoming dataset.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Selects a sample dataset out of incoming dataset using ``Sample`` node.
-*	Prints Sample dataset.
+*	Prints sample dataset.

 .. figure:: ../../_assets/user-guide/data-preparation/others/sample-workflow.png
    :alt: dataprepothers_userguide
    :width: 90%

-**Incoming dataset**
+**Incoming Dataset**

 .. figure:: ../../_assets/user-guide/data-preparation/others/sample-incoming-dataset.png
    :alt: dataprepothers_userguide
    :width: 90%

-**Sample Node configuration**
+**Sample Node Configuration**

 *	``Sample`` node is configured as below.
-*	Input of this node are the incoming dataset.
+*	Input of this node are the incoming datasets.
 *	If selected sample can be picked again in subsequent sampling run then ``Replacement Values`` is to be selected as true.
 *	Fraction of incoming dataset that needs to be selected as sample is to be entered in ``Fraction`` box.
 *	Seed value of the sample selected is to be entered in ``OrderBy`` box.
 Same sample would be picked if same seed value is entered for multiple runs.